Active case

 • October 10, 2024: Pfizer Healthcare Ireland released a warning to the Health Products Regulatory Agency, an Irish agency.
 The warning discussed the “increased risk of developing meningioma with high doses of medroxyprogesterone acetate.”

-• March 2024: The British Medical Journal (BMJ) published a report stating that prolonged use of Depo Provera could increase the risk of meningioma.
+• March 2024: The British Medical Journal (BMJ) published a report stating that prolonged use of Depo-Provera could increase the risk of meningioma.

-Key takeaways about Depo Provera meningioma lawsuit
+Key takeaways about Depo-Provera meningioma lawsuit

 • Depo-Provera meningioma lawsuits are being filed by women who developed dangerous brain tumors potentially resulting from their use of the contraceptive.
+No other harms associated with Depo-Provera are currently being actively litigated.

 • Other lawsuits pertaining to the side effects of contraceptive shots have been filed against Depo-Provera manufacturer Pfizer.
 In 2021, a class action lawsuit about bone density loss was settled.
 Pfizer paid $1.9 million to settle these Canadian class action claims.